wso2-attic/carbon-uuf-maven-tools/plugin/README.md

 Please refer complete version of ‘green’ theme sample [here](https://github.com/wso2/carbon-uuf/tree/master/samples/themes/org.wso2.carbon.uuf.sample.theme.green).

-User should add the plugin dependency into project pom.xml file in order to create an UUF theme as follows.
+The plugin dependency and the plugin goal that is added into project pom.xml file in order to create an UUF theme as follows.
+This will be automatically added with the generated archetype.

 ```xml
 <build>